 Business Growth Fund Program

-The Business Growth Fund Program is a grant program which provides targeted assistance for small and medium businesses that demonstrate high-growth and employment aspirations.
+The Business Growth Fund Program is a grant program which provides targeted assistance for small and medium businesses in Queensland that demonstrate high-growth and employment aspirations.
 Successful applicants will be provided with funding to purchase and implement specialised equipment or services to help them seize growth opportunities.

 To find out if you are eligible for the Business Growth Fund, click here: